vecnathewhisperd0/nethunter-store-website/_docs/Inclusion_How-To.md

 one could post the applications relevant information to the Submission Queue.
-The more advanced alternative is writing a complete metadata file yourself, test, and propose inclusion (merge request) directly into the nethunter-storedata Git repository; speeding up the process.
+The more advanced alternative is writing a complete metadata file yourself, test, and propose inclusion (merge request) directly into the nethunter-store-data Git repository; speeding up the process.
 Both ways will be described below in detail.

 Note that you can propose inclusion even you are not a developer or